blueprint-genetics/amiss/docs/paper/methods.md

 ### Multiple imputation by chained equations

-- Caveat: I do not explore *joint modeling* (JM) models, presented as the canonical alternative to MICE for performing multivariate (multiple?) imputation.
+- Caveat: I do not explore *joint modeling* (JM) models, presented as the canonical alternative to MICE for performing multivariate multiple imputation.

 Multiple imputation by chained equations (MICE), or *fully conditional specification* (FCS)[@vanbuuren2007][^micefcs], refers to iteratively imputing single variables conditional on other variables.
 In short, a fully conditional specification algorithm